CAGR Calculator India 2026

 Total percentage gain over 10 years

 Why the difference?
-CAGR is annualized (per year rate), while absolute returns show total growth percentage.
+CAGR is annualised (per year rate), while absolute returns show total growth.
 For 10 years at 0.00% CAGR = 0.00% total returns.

 YearValueAnnual GrowthTotal Growth %